dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Summary

-_Terror on the Cattaro_ pits your player characters against South African poachers and the terrified, starving gorillas they're trying to smuggle to the Chicago Zoo.
+_Terror on the Cattaro_ pits your player characters against South African poachers and the terrified, starving gorillas they're trying to smuggle to Chicago's [Licoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo).

 The player characters find themselves aboard the _SS Cattaro_ in 1923.
 The _Cattaro_ is bound for Chicago, IL from Durban, South Africa.
-Four days into the six-day trans-Atlantic journey, poached gorillas escaped from the cargo hold,  killed a passenger, and threw the ship's passengers and crew into a panic.
+Four days into the six-day trans-Atlantic journey, poached gorillas escape from the cargo hold,  kill a passenger, and throw the ship's passengers and crew into a panic.

 ###Timeline